Bukasuji/ShowMeSupport-Frontend--Solidity-DeFi-Tipping-app/README.md

 - Input your cool and unique nickname or username in the "name" field to show off your personality.
 - Leave an awesome message on the message field to inspire and uplift the person you're supporting.
 - Input the amount of support you want to show in the "support" field.
 One support equals 0.001 ETH, so the more support you show, the bigger your impact.
-- Click the "Show Support" button and watch as your support is instantly sent to the recipient's wallet, spreading positivity and good vibes all around.
+- Click the "Show Support" button and watch as your support is instantly sent, spreading positivity and good vibes all around.

  ## DApp Interface
 ![bandicam 2023-03-04 16-19-43-997](https://user-images.githubusercontent.com/74817012/222915502-62219b4a-e7b6-42b6-8cf9-c4d42ac7ff8c.jpg)